gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

 .. admonition:: Tasks

     #.
 Create a blank image and fill it with brightness of 9.
     #.
-Create a blank image and use a for loop to set its brightness from 1 to 9 in less than 2 seconds using the fill method.
+Create a blank image and use a for-loop to set its brightness from 1 to 9 in less than 2 seconds using the fill method.
     #.
 Create an animation using the fill method in which the brighness of all the pixels goes form 0 to 9 and back to 0 in less than 2 seconds.

     .. dropdown::